jizexuan/MX-Net-Tensorflow/README.md

 - [Running](#Running)

 ## Dataset
 We utlize two different GA datasets (Dataset 1 and Dataset 2) and one normal (Dataset 3) dataset to evaluate the model.
 Each dataset contains SD-OCT cubes with three dimensions.
-All the cubes contain the advanced non-exudative AMD with GA.
+All the cubes in Dataset 1 and Dataset 2 contain the advanced non-exudative AMD with GA.
+All the cubes in Dataset 3 contain no lesions.
 > Our datasets were acquired with a Cirrus OCT device from Stanford University.
 #### The summarizations of data information on three datasets